khalil-debug/LANClipboard/README.md

    python lan_clipboard.py
    ```

+   or run the EXE file present in dist folder.

 2. The application will automatically:
    - Scan for other devices on the network
    - Start listening for incoming connections